 For the loading, put 3 first pieces on the coal bed in an East-West orientation.
 Leave about 1 to 2 inches of air space between the rear firebrick and the first piece.
-The front (3rd) piece should stand off from the steel andirons by approximately 1 inch.
-The 2 top pieces (fourth and fifth) should be added on top of the first 3, slightly angled (10° from horizontal, top view).
+The front (3rd) piece may contact the steel andirons.
+The 2 top pieces (fourth and fifth) should be added on top of the first 3, slightly angled (20° from horizontal, top view).
 The distance between the logs should be approximately 1 inch.
 See Figure 16 and 17 for an example of medium burn load inside the firebox.